schoolofdevops/kubernetes-labguide/chapters/adv_operator_go.md

 # Writing Custom Operators with Go

+In this lab, we will create a custom operator using Go to manage a custom resource called StaticWebsite.
+The StaticWebsite custom resource will be used to create a static website using Nginx.
+It will create a Deployment, Service, and PersistentVolumeClaim (PVC) to host the static website.
+The operator will watch for changes in the StaticWebsite custom resource and update the Deployment, Service, and PVC accordingly.

+## Part 1: Setting up the Environment

 Sample code used in this lab is available at: [Sample Git Repo](https://github.com/advk8s/static-website-operator)

 Setup Sample Code